Checklist: Deciding what to do with an inherited home

 The specific issues at play after inheriting a house will vary for each person.
 However, many of the general considerations will remain consistent in most situations.
 As you face the difficult practical and emotional decisions at hand, this checklist can help guide your thought process as you determine what is best for you and your family.
 Receiving an inheritance can be an emotional and complicated time.
 If you would like help navigating the decisions you are facing, please contact us to speak with an advisor.

 As you work through the guide, answer each question that applies to you.
 There is no magic score that can tell you how to proceed.
 This decision guide is designed to provide some structure to your thought process and illuminate any considerations that may have gone overlooked.

 JUST THE FACTS

 - Does the house have a mortgage?
-If so, will the mortgage be paid by the beneficiaries or by the estate?

 - What are the carrying costs for the home?
 (Mortgage, insurance, taxes, maintenance.)

 - What is the real estate market like in this location?
 Stable?
 Growing?
 Volatile?

 - If you were to sell the property today, what does a real estate agent estimate the market value is?

 - Can you sell the home without major renovations or repairs?
 If not, what are the cost estimates?

 - What is the rental market like in the area?
 What kind of rental income can you expect?